MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/generate-acpi-tables-by-using-acpigenfx.md

 # Generate ACPI tables by using AcpiGenFx

 > [!NOTE]
-> This article contains references to the term slave, a term that Microsoft no longer uses.
-When the term is removed from the software, we'll remove it from this article.
+> Microsoft supports a diverse and inclusive environment.
+This article contains references to terminology that the Microsoft [style guide for bias-free communication](/style-guide/bias-free-communication) recognizes as exclusionary.
+The word or phrase is used in this article for consistency because it currently appears in the software.
+When the software is updated to remove the language, this article will be updated to be in alignment.

 ## Summary